What is Arranging a Meeting with Minor for Lewd Purposes in California?

 California Penal Code Section 288.4

-Under California Penal Code Section 288.4, it’s illegal to set up a meeting with minor, or anyone they believe is a minor, if the meeting is sexually motivated.
+Under California Penal Code 288.4 PC, it's illegal to set up a meeting with minor, or anyone they believe is a minor, if the meeting is sexually motivated.
 In other words, just setting up a meeting with a primary purpose to engage in lewd or lascivious conduct can lead to criminal charges.

 This crime is commonly known as “arranging a meeting with a minor for lewd purposes.”
 Penal Code 288.4 defines it as: